Polaris 2024 Technical Advisory Committee

 Polaris Diagnostics & Engineering Ltd

-Ian has 30 years’ experience in the electricity industry.
+Ian has more than 30 years’ experience in the electricity industry.
 During his 21 years with Scottish Power he gained extensive experience in both transmission and distribution engineering.
 His focus during his first 10 years was on distribution, up to 33kV, in the fields of construction, system design and field operations – where he was a senior authorised person.
 He then went on to become a transformer specialist and senior transmission design engineer, responsible for the company’s transformer assets, up to 400kV.
 Ian also took the technical lead in transformer related R&D, condition assessments, faults and defect investigations.